aucad/aml-networks/readme.md

-# Adversarial Machine Learning in Network Intrusion Detection Systems
+# Adversarial Machine Learning in NIDSs

 This repository implements an **evaluation pipeline** to measure success rate of adversarial machine learning evasion attacks in network intrusion detection systems (NIDS).
 It involves evaluation of select classifiers — trained on network